-Distribution: East of the Cascades in Washington; Washington south to Oregon, east to Idaho.
+Distribution: Occurring east of the Cascades crest in Washington; Washington to Oregon, east to Idaho.

 Habitat: Open slopes and scablands in the foothills, valleys and plains, often with sagebrush.